 If You Do Get Sick

 Most people who get sick with cold or flu do not have severe enough symptoms to warrant medical attention or prescription medication.
 Cold and flu viruses will generally pass in about a week, and in the meantime, home remedies and over-the-counter cold medicines can provide relief from symptoms.
-If you do start to experience symptoms that cause concern, or if they are lasting longer than normal, not getting better after a few days, or worsening, you should make an appointment with your doctor.
+If you do start to experience symptoms that cause concern, or if they are lasting longer than normal, not getting better after a few days, or worsening, you should make a visit to your doctor.

 People in a high-risk category or people whose symptoms require additional treatment may be given antiviral medication to lessen symptoms, shorten the illness, and prevent more serious conditions like pneumonia.
 For cold and flu, time and a possible visit to the doctor are usually adequate treatment.
 However, there are some warning signs that rise to the level of emergency.
 These include difficulty breathing or not being able to catch your breath, chest pain, disorientation or sudden dizziness, violent or persistent vomiting, or a fever that won’t go down or continues to worsen.
 If you experience any of these, seek immediate medical attention.

-If you have not yet gotten vaccinated, stop by a TrustCare location today; you do not need an appointment to get a flu shot.
-If you are experiencing symptoms of cold and flu and are wondering what you can do for it or if further treatment is available for you, make an appointment or come see us today and Feel Better Faster.
+If you have not yet gotten vaccinated, stop by a TrustCare Express Medical Clinics location today; you do not need an appointment to get a flu shot or visit us.
+If you are experiencing symptoms of cold and flu and are wondering what you can do for it or if further treatment is available for you, come see us and we will help you Feel Better Faster.